i05nagai/memorandum/language/english_speaking.md

 * reverse
     * He completely reversed what was common knowlege within the advertising industry
     * It's not typically allowed to reverse conventional roles
-* show off
-    * He always shows off his academic background
-    * She shows off her language skills whenerver we have Skype meetings with Headquarters in U.S.
-    * He was bragging about his promotion to his friend
-    * He is still boasting that he became a board member at the youngest age in history even though it was 10 years ago
 * get mad at
     * please don't angry with me
     * they are angry at the way they have been treated